-The accompanying unaudited interim condensed consolidated financial statements as of August 31, 2007 and for the nine-month periods ended August 31, 2006 and 2007 have been prepared in accordance with accounting principles generally accepted in the United States of America and on the same basis as the consolidated financial statements as of November 30, 2005 and 2006 and for each of the three years in the period ended November 30, 2006 included herein, and in the opinion of management, reflect all adjustments necessary to present fairly the Company's consolidated financial position as of August 31, 2007, the consolidated changes in shareholders' equity for the nine months ended August 31, 2007 and the consolidated results of operations and cash flows for the nine-month periods ended August 31, 2007 and 2006.
-The condensed consolidated results of operations for the nine months ended August 31, 2007 or for any other period.
+The accompanying unaudited interim condensed consolidated financial statements as of August 31, 2007 and for the nine-month periods ended August 31, 2006 and 2007 have been prepared in accordance with accounting principles generally accepted in the United States of America and on the same basis as the consolidated financial statements as of November 30, 2005 and 2006 and for each of the three years in the period ended November 30, 2006 included herein, and in the opinion of management, reflect all adjustments necessary to present fairly the Company's consolidated financial position as of August 31, 2007, the consolidated changes in shareholders' equity for the nine months ended August 31, 2007 and the consolidated results of operations and cash flows for the ninemonth periods ended August 31, 2007 and 2006.
+The condensed consolidated results of operations for the nine months ended August 31, 2007 are not indicative of the results that may be expected for the year ending November 30, 2007 or for any other period.